dji-sdk/FlightRecordParsingLib/README.md

 ```

 1. Go to the main.cc file and configure the path of the file you want to parse to the variable file_path
-2. Configure the sdk key parameter of the 'startRequestParser' interface and you will be able to parse the file for the version of Flight Record 13
+2. Configure the SDK key parameter of the "startRequestParser" interface and you will be able to parse the file for the version of Flight Record 13
 3. Run the above script

 ## How to compile the library?